-Reverse nortgages in Canada come with common-sense protections built-In
+Reverse mortgages in Canada come with common-sense protections

 Before 2014, reverse mortgage lenders in the United States only required that one borrower on the home’s title be above the age of 62.
 In other words, a 62-year-old married to a 55-year-old could’ve gotten a reverse mortgage on their jointly-owned property.

 If the 62-year-old passed away, however, the reverse mortgage balance would’ve been due immediately.
 This is an alarming reality many reverse mortgage borrowers found themselves living in, which produced many of the reverse mortgage horror stories you read about today.

 However, this was never the case in Canada.
 Every single owner of a property’s title has always been required to be above the age of 55, which means no single person’s death can trigger a loan default.